 In 2008, the Liddy Shriver Sarcoma Initiative started a project called The Faces of Sarcoma.
 We wanted the disease to be known by more than numbers, characteristics, and treatment protocols.
 We wanted it to be known as more than just another "rare cancer."
 We believed that photos of sarcoma patients, survivors, and those who have lost their lives to sarcoma would help us tell the story of sarcoma in a more personal way.

-There are now more than 700 photos in this collection.
-They come from more than 30 countries and represent over 35 different sub-types of sarcoma.
+In January 2015, with 870 photos in the gallery, the Initiative stopped accepting new submissions.
+The gallery contains pictures from more than 30 countries that represent over 35 different sub-types of sarcoma.
 There are photos of young infants, teenagers, young adults, and those in their seventies and eighties.
 Viewing the photos makes sarcoma more real, more immediate.
 Each photo could be the face of your son, your daughter, your husband, your wife.

 We invite you to browse the photos and catch a glimpse of the global story of sarcoma.